Golden Triangle (Massachusetts): History

 The Golden Triangle was originally a three square mile district on the eastern side of Framingham, bordered by Worcester Rd.
 (Route 9), Cochituate Rd.
 (Route 30), and Speen Street in Natick.
 In 1993, the area began to expand beyond the borders of the triangle with construction of a BJ's Wholesale Club and a Super Stop & Shop just north of Route 30.
 It now includes the original area plus parts of Old Connecticut Path, Concord St. (Route 126) and Speen St. north of Route 30.
 Because of the size and complexity of the area, Framingham and Natick cooperatively operate it as a single distinct district with similar zoning.

 The area was formed with the construction of Shoppers World in 1951.
 Shoppers' World was a large open air shopping mall, the second in the US with parking surrounding the exterior of the mall.
 The mall drew many other retail construction projects to the area, the first of which was Sherwood Plaza built in 1959.
 In April 1960, when Sherwood Plaza opened for business, it contained an Elm Farm Food store, a W.T.
 Grant store and the third Zayre store in the Zayre chain as well as the only Zayre warehouse, and the Zayre main offices.
-Retail developments thereafter included Marshalls (1961, rebuilt as Bed, Bath and Beyond 1997), Caldor (1966, Rebuilt as Wal-Mart in 2002), Bradlees (1960s, rebuilt as Kohl's in 2002), the Route 30 Mall (1970), an AMC Framingham 15, the Framingham Mall (1978, rebuilt 2000) and Lowe's (formally the Verizon Building, 2006).
+Retail developments thereafter included Marshalls (1961, rebuilt as Bed Bath & Beyond 1997), Caldor (1966, Rebuilt as Wal-Mart in 2002), Bradlees (1960s, rebuilt as Kohl's in 2002), the Route 30 Mall (1970), an AMC Framingham 15, the Framingham Mall (1978, rebuilt 2000) and Lowe's (formally the Verizon Building, 2006).
 Complementary developments in Natick include the Natick Mall (1966, rebuilt in 1994, expanded 2007), Cloverleaf Marketplace (1978) and the Home Depot.
 In 1994, Shoppers' World was demolished and replaced with a strip mall named Shoppers World.
 There are also seven hotels and two car dealerships located within the Triangle.

 In addition to retail properties, there are large office developments located in the area including several companies headquartered in the triangle; the world headquarters of TJX is located at the junction of Route 30 and Speen St, as is the main office of IDG and IDC.
 Breyers, Leggat McCall, the American Heart Association and the American Cancer Society have facilities in the area.
 In all there are over a dozen large office complexes located in and along the borders of the Triangle.

 In February 2012, FedEx received permission from the Natick Zoning board to construct a new 171000 ft distribution facility adjacent to the Boston Scientific property, on Superior Ave.
 The new facility is designed to handle FedEx business side customers through its FedEx Ground unit.
 Local residents complained about the facility, stating that with all the new residential construction in the area, a new athletic facility should be built in the area instead to accommodate the influx of new families.